Enter RPN

 HP-11C/15C Version

-This version also required that I rename the program from H to A to fit within the limited set of alphabetic labels.
+The conversion required that I rename the program from H to A to fit within the limited set of alphabetic labels.

 HP-12C/12c Platinum Version